 Here’s a personal story of mine.

-Back in the summer of 1972, on a hot and humid Sunday afternoon, as a rookie priest, if you were “on duty,” as I was on that day — your tasks after the 12 Noon Mass were to lock the church doors, secure the collections in the rectory safe, take a quick lunch, make sure the air conditioners were on full blast, return to your room, and maybe if everything quieted down you might do what most priest do, namely take a nap.
+Back in the summer of 1972, on a hot and humid Sunday afternoon, I was a rookie priest “on duty,” On that day — my tasks after the 12 Noon Mass was to lock the church doors, secure the collections in the rectory safe, take a quick lunch, and make sure the air conditioners were on full blast.
+Then, return to your room.
+Maybe if everything quieted down, you might do what most priests do, namely take a nap.

 So on the line came the operator who connected me to a man who told me that the Church was locked tight.
-And I replied, of course, it’s locked – we always lock the Church after the Masses.
+And I replied, of course, it’s closed – we always secure the Church after the Masses.

-Then, he told me that he and a group of nuns wanted to go into the church and pray.
-I replied by saying – why don’t you come back ater that evening for the Sunday night Mass.
-He told me, that won’t do, since the sisters had only one-hour between their other duties.
+Then, he told me that he and a group of nuns wanted to go into the Church and pray.
+I replied by saying – why don’t you come back later that evening for the Sunday night Mass.
+He told me that they won’t do since the sisters had only one-hour between their other duties.

 The gentleman told me that the sisters had come from their convent in Brooklyn, and on weekends they visited the sick at the Jersey City Medical Center.
 He added that before they began their work, they prayed before the Blessed Sacrament for one-hour to prepare themselves for this ministry to the sick and dying.

 Here’s the point, I was in my prescribed nap time after Masses, on a hot Sunday afternoon, Mother Theresa and her nuns do not take naps.
-They are “on duty” more than me and most priests.
+They are “on duty” more than most priests and me.
 That’s why they are saints!

-These sisters from their Brooklyn outpost of Mother Theresa’s order would eventually come to Newark, New Jersey at a time when I would help forward their efforts in some small way with the media of newspapers and reporters who told about their soul-saving works.
+These sisters from Brooklyn of Mother Theresa’s order would eventually come to Newark, New Jersey.
+At a time when I would help forward their efforts a small way with the media of newspapers and reporters who told about their soul-saving works.

 Raymond Brown, the scripture scholar, once wrote, “Those who preach balance rarely change the world.”
-He said that Church ministry is the interplay of having an intended design or blueprint, but also ministry is like one of those “erector sets” you received at Christmas, where part by part, you put into place a design bolted to something else.
-In other words, ministry and following Christ requires great imagination.
+He said that Church ministry is the interplay of having an intended design or blueprint.
+This work is like one of those “erector sets” you received at Christmas, where part by part, you put into place a design bolted to something else.
+In other words, ministry and following Christ requires excellent imagination.

 Mother Theresa’s words and actions alerted the world to the needs and hurts of those dying in poverty, especially the young.
-You will notice that most of the photographs or artistic renderings of Mother Theresa do not have her along side the religious symbols of a bible, or with rosary beads; rather she is most often seen embracing a child in desperate need.
+You will notice that most of the photographs or artistic renderings of Mother Theresa do not have her alongside the religious symbols of a bible or with rosary beads; instead, she is most often seen embracing a child in desperate need.

-That need is ever more present today for refugees fleeing the Middle East, or that blood stained, five-year old Omran Daqneesh, waiting patiently for his parents in a medical van in Aleppo; a young boy that Mother Theresa would surely embrace.
+That need is ever more present today for those refugees fleeing the Middle East, or that blood-stained, five-year-old Omran Daqneesh, waiting patiently for his parents in a medical van in Aleppo.
+Here’s a young boy that Mother Theresa would surely embrace.

 Great saints light the path for others to follow.